mkkurt/node-promptgen/README.md

 ## Features

 - Extracts code snippets from supported file types, which can be customized in the `SUPPORTED_FILE_TYPES` array.
 - Ignores the `node_modules` and `.git` directories.
-You can also add more directories to ignore in the `IGNORE_DIRECTORIES` array.
+You can also add more, tool will ask for it.
-- Includes project folder structure.
+- Extracts project folder structure and includes it in the prompt.
 - Lists dependencies from `package.json`.
-- Optionally adds a boilerplate prompt for AI analysis.
+- Optionally adds a basic boilerplate explainer prompt.

 ## Usage